BSIT-32E1-LABOLINAW/Quote-Generator/README.md

 ## CURRENT PROGRESS

 **Generates Random Quotes (Done)**
-* Din't use any API haven't learned it yet.
+* Have not yet learned how to use any API.

 **Browes through quotes (In Progress)**